-All cosmetology transfer students must complete a minimum of 750 hours at Paul Mitchell The School Clear Lake to graduate from the school.
+All cosmetology transfer students must complete a minimum of 500 hours at Paul Mitchell The School Clear Lake to graduate from the school.
+The determination of how many transfer hours the school accepts is based on a written test, and state board rules.